jrandj/java-11/README.md

 	}
     ```

 1. The exports clause allows the public types within a package be eligible to be accessible by other modules.
+A module can only export packages, and not individual types.
 The contents of module-info.java for the calculators module is shown below:

     ```java
     module calculators{